comunica/Article-SSWS2020-AMF/content/abstract.md

 In this article, we introduce and evaluate alternative approaches for server-side publication and client-side consumption of AMFs within TPF to achieve faster query execution, while maintaining low server-side effort.
+To facilitate the reproduction of our experiments and the creation of related experiments in future work, we additionally introduce a reusable benchmarking framework.
 <!-- Findings     -->
 Our alternative client-side algorithm and the proposed server configurations significantly reduce